threefoldtech/threefold_hub/docker/validator/README.md

+This document covers how to add a validator to the threefold hub
 ## how to add new validators
 - At first you should have at least 1 running node in order to do this follow these [doc](https://github.com/threefoldtech/threefold_hub/blob/development/readme.md)
 - you can use this [terraform example](https://github.com/threefoldtech/terraform-provider-grid/blob/development/examples/resources/cosmosvalidator/main.tf)